FoxyNPF/foxynpf.github.io/_posts/2019-2-26-Investigating Cisco Routers.md

 Once the correct IOS and hash has been identified this should be compared to the 2 hashes that were created earlier in this post for the IOS file stored in flash and for the image capture that was uploaded to the ftp server.

-To analyse the memory dumps i recommend Didier Stevens [Network Appliance Forensic Toolkit](https://blog.didierstevens.com/programs/network-appliance-forensic-toolkit/).
-This is an awesome tool hat can pull pcap data and other useful artefacts from the memory dumps of a cisco router.
+To analyse the memory dumps I recommend Didier Stevens [Network Appliance Forensic Toolkit](https://blog.didierstevens.com/programs/network-appliance-forensic-toolkit/).
+This is an awesome tool that can pull pcap data and other useful artifacts from the memory dumps of a cisco router.

 ## 9. Cisco commands used in this post